Can I Bring My Codebook to the Electrician Exam?

 What's typically allowed

-- Tabs you put in yourself, attached permanently
+- Tabs you put in yourself, attached permanently before the session

 - Highlighting and margin notes (brief annotations, formula reminders)